Close

 1 Environmental Cleanup Activities in Incheon’s Seunggicheon Area

-In 2022, LCK participated in an environmental cleanup in the Seunggi Stream area hosted by Incheon Metropolitan City Government.
-This event is a community cleanup activity held roughly two to three times a year.
-It was paused during the COVID-19 pandemic, but has since resumed with the pandemic’s easing.
+In April 2023, LCK participated in an environmental cleanup in the Seunggi Stream area hosted by Incheon Metropolitan City Government.

 LCK is committed to the theme of “One Company, One River, One Company, One Road Building Campaign and Urban Development” and will continue to regularly participate in the West Sea Coastal Cleanup activities.